mattmarch/BirthdayPlaylist/README.md

 # Birthday Playlist Generator

+> ![IMPORTANT]
+> This project has not worked for a while due to breaking changes with JSON Bin and the Spotify API upon which it depends.
+>
+> I am in the process of rewriting this app in Svelte, see here: https://github.com/mattmarch/birthday-playlist

 [Check out my blog post about the making of this project.](https://mattmarch.co.uk/birthday-playlist/)

 This is an app to automatically generate a Spotify playlist of songs which have reached UK number one on your past Birthdays.
 There are 2 parts to this project: